Howrah

-Howrah (/ˈhaʊrə/; /bn/; alternatively spelled as Haora) is a city in the Indian state of West Bengal.
+Howrah (/ˈhaʊrə/; /bn/) is a city in the Indian state of West Bengal.
 Howrah is located on the western bank of the Hooghly River, opposite to its twin city of Kolkata.
-Administratively Howrah lies within Howrah district and is the headquarters of the Howrah Sadar subdivision; it is also part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
-Howrah is an important industrial and transportation hub, and is also a gateway to Kolkata (and the rest of West Bengal) via Howrah railway station and Howrah Bridge.
+Administratively Howrah lies within Howrah district and is the headquarters of the Howrah Sadar subdivision.
+It is governed by the Howrah Municipal Corporation; it is also a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+Howrah is an important industrial and transportation hub, and is also a gateway to Kolkata via Howrah railway station and Howrah Bridge.

 Etymology

-The name came from the word Haor—Bengali word for a fluvial swampy lake, which is sedimentologically a depression where water, mud and organic debris accumulate.
+The name came from the word Haor— Bengali word for a fluvial swampy lake, which is sedimentologically a depression where water, mud and organic debris accumulate.
 The word itself was rather used in eastern part of Bengal (now Bangladesh), as compared to the western part (now West Bengal).

 History

 The history of the city of Howrah dates back over 500 years, but the district is situated in an area historically occupied by the ancient Bengali kingdom of Bhurshut.
 Venetian explorer Cesare Federici, who travelled in India during 1565–79, mentioned a place called Buttor in his journal circa 1578.
 As per his description, this was a location into which large ships could travel (presumably the Hoogli river) and perhaps a commercial port.
 This place is identifiable with the modern day neighbourhood of Bator.
 Bator was also mentioned in the Bengali poetry Manasamangal written by Bipradas Pipilai in 1495.

 In 1713, the Bengal Council of the British East India Company, on the accession of the Emperor Farrukhsiyar, grandson of Aurangzeb, to the throne of Delhi, sent a deputation to him with a petition for a settlement of five villages on west bank of Hooghly river along with thirty-three villages on the east bank.
 The list of villages appeared in the Consultation Book of the Council dated 4 May 1714.
 The five villages on the west bank on Hooghly river were: 'Salica' (Salkia), 'Harirah' (Howrah), 'Cassundeah' (Kasundia), 'Ramkrishnopoor' (Ramkrishnapur) and 'Battar' (Bator): all identifiable with localities of modern-day Howrah city.
 The deputation was successful except for these five villages.
 By 1728, most of the present-day Howrah district was part of either of the two zamindaris: Burdwan or Muhammand Aminpur.

 On 11 October 1760, as a result of the Battle of Plassey, the East India Company signed a treaty with Mir Qasim, the Nawab of Bengal, to take over the control of Howrah district.
 In 1787 the Hooghly district was formed and in 1819 the whole of the present day Howrah district was added to it.
 The Howrah district was separated from the Hooghly district in 1843.